-We have cancelled our cooking classes through June 1, 2020, and are postponing many of our special events so we can focus on staffing our stores with additional shifts of associates to help sanitize the environment.
+We have cancelled our cooking classes until further notice, and are postponing many of our special events so we can focus on staffing our stores with additional shifts of associates to help sanitize the environment.
 We are also following the directives of the CDC and Utah Department of Health and are limiting any large public gatherings.

 Out of an abundance of caution, we will be discontinuing food and beverage sampling for the time being.

 We are temporarily cancelling some of our regular services so we can focus on staffing our stores and maintaining the highest standard of cleanliness.
 We apologize for any inconvenience this may cause, but the safety of our customers and associates is paramount at this time.

 Social distancing means maintaining a distance between yourself and other people.
 In this case, the space recommended by the CDC and current health department directives is at least six feet.
 It also means minimizing contact with other people, avoiding public transportation, limiting nonessential travel, and skipping social gatherings of more than 10 people.